Navalny's team urges more Russian sanctions to help Ukraine

 Risch tweeted Wednesday, “It was an honor to meet” with Leonid Volkov, who is Navalny’s chief of staff.

-Held in prison in Russia, Navalny is visited by his lawyers daily on weekdays and they are able to print out internet stories for him to read the latest developments.
+Held in prison in Russia, Navalny is visited by his lawyers on a daily basis during the weekdays and they are able to print out the internet stories for him to read the latest developments.
 He is able to convey what he’s thinking, Veduta said.

 “He’s very strong and he is working a lot,” she said.

-He urged President Joe Biden and other Western leaders “to urgently find a solution to crush Putin’s propaganda using the advertising power of social media.”
+He urged Biden and other Western leaders “to urgently find a solution to crush Putin’s propaganda using the advertising power of social media.”

 “Even if such advertising is bought for the full commercial price, its cost will be laughable compared to the price of this war,” Navalny wrote on Twitter.